-Disney’s ‘Star Wars’-Themed Lands Get Official Name
+Disney's 'Star Wars'-Themed Lands Unveils Official Name

 The announcement came on Saturday during Disney’s D23 expo, and one day after the company released a first look at the attractions in the parks.

-Get more from Variety and Variety411: Follow us on Twitter, Facebook, Newsletter
+Get more from Varietyand Variety411: Follow us on Twitter, Facebook, Newsletter